arohit-talari/san-diego-regional-medical-center-kpi-report/data/metric_index.md

-# Metric Index — San Diego Regional Medical Center KPI Report
+# Metric Index — San Diego Regional Medical Center

 This document covers every KPI and derived metric referenced in the analysis — what it measures, how I calculated it, and where the nuance lives.
 For raw field definitions see `data_dictionary.md`.